 If you choose to revise an eBook already in retail distribution, the entire QA review and distribution process must be repeated.
 The revised version should replace the previously listed eBook in 3-6 weeks.

-If your eBook is still in the Lulu QA review process (Pending status) you can withdraw it (go to My Lulu > My Projects > Manage Distribution and click Cancel), make revisions, and resubmit it for review.
-The revised eBook will move to the end of the queue.
+If your eBook is still in the Lulu QA review process (Pending status) you can withdraw it (click My Projects > Manage Distribution and click Cancel), make revisions, and resubmit it for review.
+When you complete your revision, you can resubmit your eBook for review.

 You can remove your eBook from distribution by clicking on the Manage Distribution button next to the title.
 Deselect each distribution channel from which you wish to remove your eBook and save your changes.